SeanShubin/devon/README.md

 Sample
 ===
-A complex object, followed by an array, then a string, then a null
+A complex object, followed by an array, string, null, quoted string, and quoted string with an inner quote

 {a{b c}\[d \[e f\]\](){()\[f{g h}()\]{}i}j}\[\[k l\]\[\]m\]n()